Overview

 Benefits of having BTXA

-• who have had previous surgery
+- have previously had surgery

-• with very small squints
+- have very small squints

 Risks of BTXA injections